7 Steps to Better Design Thinking

 Superusers can articulate issues better than the average user

 The keyword here is constant.
-A designer should not stop being curious once the discovery phase has been completed, and they shouldn't stop being curious on launch day.
+A designer should not stop being curious once the discovery phase completes, and they shouldn't stop being curious on launch day.
 Constant curiosity creates empathy far after a product has landed in the user's hands.
 Why?
 It's simple, there is always room for improvement, and the need to iterate will still be there once the masses have that product in their hand.

 Be curious about who the target audience and the competition are.